kalisio/feathers-distributed/README.md

 docker-compose down -v
 ```

 This launches a gateway ( `gateway` Docker service) and two replicas of the microservice (`service1` and `service2` Docker services).
-If you open the *example/index.html* file in your browser, then refresh it regularly, you should see a TODO coming from a different microservice in a random way (i.e. its ID should be different sometimes).
+If you open the *example/index.html* file in your browser, then refresh it regularly, you should also see a TODO coming from a different microservice in a random way (i.e. its ID should be different sometimes).

 You can then try to kill one of the service replicas, e.g. `docker-compose stop service1`.
 Now if you refresh the page regularly you should always see the same TODO as the failed service should not be contacted anymore.